 Program Increment (PI) Planning is a cadence-based, face-to-face event that serves as the heartbeat of the Agile Release Train (ART), aligning all the teams on the ART to a shared mission and Vision.

 The Program and Solution Kanban systems are a method to visualize and manage the flow of Features and Capabilities from ideation to analysis, implementation, and release through the Continuous Delivery Pipeline.

 The Program Level contains the roles and activities needed to continuously deliver solutions via an Agile Release Train (ART).

-Release Train Engineer (RTE) and Solution Train Engineer (STE)
+Release Train Engineer (RTE)

 Release on Demand

 Release on Demand is the process by which new functionality is deployed into production and released immediately or incrementally to Customers based on demand.